frankrutz/winhat/README.md

 Node requirement:
 16 Gig of RAM ( estimated, exact number will follow ).

+Started during Microsoft Ignite 2017, in cooperatio nof some people from Docker, Microsoft, SwissLife, Redhat.

 It can easily be adapted for other development settings.